julioarp/julioarp.github.io/index.md

 [“Hospitals, Maternal and Infant Health: Impact of the Opening of Public Hospitals in Mexico”](https://publications.iadb.org/en/hospitals-maternal-and-infant-health-impact-opening-public-hospitals-mexico), jointly with Eduardo Fajnzylber and Sebastian Bauhoff - Winner 2024 ASHECON Health and Development Program Chair Award

+# Work in Progress

+Reelection Incentives, Political Budget Cycles and Fiscal Policy: Evidence from the Removal of Reelection Constraints in Mexico’s Local Governments, jointly with Gustavo Torrens and Jinzhe Xiang